 5. Capital Gains

-When you sell a property for more than you bought it for, the difference is known as capital gains, and this is taxed as well.
+When you sell a property for more than you bought it for, the difference is known as capital gains, which are also taxed.
 The rate at which this money is taxed depends on the type of capital gains in question.
 For example, are they long-term or short-term capital gains?

-Short-term gains are gains made after you sell an asset that you’ve owned for less than a year.
+Short-term gains are gains made after selling an asset you’ve owned for less than a year.
 Short-term gains are taxed like ordinary income, while long-term gains are taxed at a lower rate.

 6. Individual Income Taxes